EMR and EHR. So much difference, just one letter can make!

 - Identify patients who are due for checkups or screenings.

-- Get a quick look at the patient’s basic vitals, such as vaccination or blood pressure.
+- Get a quick look at the patient’s basic vitals, such as heart rate or blood pressure.

 - Monitor and improve quality of care within the medical practice